A trip to Israel is hardly enough.

 Environmental protection and responsible tourism in Israel

 Israel isn’t considered a wildlife destination, though it is possible to admire dolphins and other species in the Red Sea.
-Those who visit Israel and intend to dive in the Red Sea should always double check that companies that run diving expeditions are fully responsible.
+If you intend to dive in the Red Sea you should always double check that companies that run diving expeditions are fully responsible.
 Attracting dolphins with food should alert responsible travelers as to the ethics of the company.

 Israelis love animals and many of them own cats and dogs.
 It is quite common to see cats hanging around the streets of a city.
 Most of them are taken care by shelters: they are spayed and neutered; and the locals typically care for them with food and vet care.
 One of the nice things to do in Israel, if staying long enough, is to volunteer for an animal shelter.

 With regards to environmental protection, Israel still has a bit of work to do.
 Recycling still isn’t a thing there, though locals are doing it more and more every day, and there is pressure to implement proper environmental protection policies.
-During my trip to Israel last spring, I noticed that aside from the typical garbage found in all big cities, there is an issue of big waste being abandoned where it shouldn’t be – forest, the highway, and similar places.
+Aside from the typical garbage found in all big cities, there is an issue of big waste being abandoned where it shouldn’t be – forest, the highway, and similar places.

 The 10 Best Places To Visit During A Trip To Israel

 There are many places to visit during a trip to Israel.
 I have my favorite ones, those that I keep going to every time I travel to Israel.
 But I also love discovering new, less visited ones.
 That’s the beauty of visiting a place more than once, and getting to know it really well.

 The following is a non-exhaustive list of places I recommend visiting during a trip to Israel.

 Tel Aviv is the obvious starting point of a trip to Israel, as this is where most people arrive anyways.
 It is a fantastic, lively city that has a lot to offer to its visitors.
 The vibe in Tel Aviv is simply great.